jbcodeforce/aws-studies/docs/serverless/index.md

 # Serverless

+Serverless would optimize for getting to market quickly, would remove the most amount of undifferentiated heavy lifting and allow dev teams to move as quickly as possible.

 ## Container

 A container is a standardized unit that packages your code and its dependencies.
 This package is designed to run reliably on any platform, because the container creates its own independent environment